Cavity Optomechanics of Topological Spin Textures in Magnetic Insulators

 where $X(t)$ is the position of DW, $m_{\mathrm{eff}}$ is the effective mass determined by the spin configuration, $\Gamma_{m}$ is the dissipation parameter, which is proportional to the Gilbert damping, and the oscillator frequency, $\Omega_{m}$, determined by the external pinning of DW to impurities or defects \cite{Tatara2008}.
 The force on the right hand side is assigned to arise from a spin torque acting upon the spin texture.
 In magnetic insulators, spin torque can be of magneto-optical origin \cite{Liu2016,Kusminskiy2016}.
 For example, in a circularly birefringent medium the electric field $\bm{\mathfrak{E}}(\omega)$ is able to generate an effective magnetic field $\bm{B}_{\mathrm{eff}} \sim \bm{\mathfrak{E}}(\omega) \times \bm{\mathfrak{E}}(\omega)^{*}$, which is able to excite collective motion of a DW, thus creating a radiation pressure force on the right-hand side of Eq.~\eqref{DWos}.

-We note that our approach is different from those in Refs.~\cite{Liu2016,Kusminskiy2016}, where three-wave mixing of magneto-optical coupling was applied to (macro)spin dynamics.
-Collective motion of modulated spin textures makes their behavior similar to actual massive particles moving in the real-space pinning potential energy profile.
-In what follows, we discuss how this scenario can be realized for two magnetic textures -- a Bloch DW and a periodic chiral soliton lattice (CSL) in chiral helimagnets.
-The latter is typical for uniaxial chiral magnets \cite{Togawa2012,Matsumura2017}.
+It should be mentioned that our approach is different from those in Refs.~\cite{Liu2016,Kusminskiy2016}, where magneto-optical coupling was applied to (macro)spin dynamics.
+The collective motion of modulated spin textures makes their behavior similar to actual massive particles moving in the real-space potential energy profile, which means that one can realize a variety of optomechanical applications using spin textures as effective mechanical objects, which parameters can be manipulated by applying external fields.

-We show that in magnetic insulators with small damping, such as iron garnets, it should be possible to reach high mechanical quality factors together with considerable optomechanical coupling parameters.
-Potential applications are discussed where we propose CSL for realization of level attraction in optomechanical systems \cite{Bernier2018}.
+High tunability of spin textures in combination with low magnetic damping in such materials as iron garnets makes them suitable for applications.
+In what follows, we discuss how this scenario can be realized for two magnetic textures -- a Bloch DW and a periodic chiral soliton lattice (CSL), which is typical for uniaxial chiral helimagnets \cite{Togawa2012,Matsumura2017}.
+We demonstrate that the latter can be used for the realization of level attraction in optomechanical systems \cite{Bernier2018}, which was also demonstrated recently for cavity magnon-polaritons \cite{Harder2018}.
+Our approach can be further generalized to two-dimensional spin textures (e.~g. magnetic skyrmions), which has attracted attention in recent studies of the optomagnonics of a microdisk with a vortex magnetization pattern \cite{Graf2018}.

 \emph{The Model.}---We begin by considering a DW oscillator in the optical field.
 Collective dynamics of a DW can be obtained from the spin Lagrangian density \cite{Tatara2008}